Proposed Rule to Revise Existing National GHG Emissions Standards for Passenger Cars and Light Trucks Through Model Year 2026

 Comment and Public Hearing Information:

-To submit a comment for this proposed rulemaking, please visit regulations.gov and access the rule under Docket ID No. EPA-HQ-OAR-2021-0208.
+To view comments submitted for this proposed rulemaking, please visit regulations.gov and access the rule under Docket ID No. EPA-HQ-OAR-2021-0208.

-EPA will hold a virtual public hearing on this proposal on August 25, 2021.
-A possible additional session will be held on August 26th if necessary to accommodate all those who wish to testify.
-More information and registration instructions can be found on the Public Hearing page.
+EPA held a virtual public hearing on this proposal on August 25, and August 26, 2021.
+The transcripts can be found on the Public Hearing page.

 - Proposed Rulemaking: Revised 2023 and Later Model Year Light-Duty Vehicle Greenhouse Gas Emissions Standards (pdf) (86 pp, 1.7 MB, published August 10, 2021)